zcdong/Devguide/book/advanced-system-startup.md

   * For custom applications: The system was out of RAM.
 Run the `free` command to see the amount of free RAM.
   * A software fault or assertion resulting in a stack trace

+## Replacing the System Startup

+In most cases customizing the default boot is the better approach, which is documented below.
+If the complete boot should be replaced, create a file `/fs/microsd/etc/rc.txt`, which is located in the `etc` folder on the microSD card.
+If this file is present nothing in the system will be auto-started.

 ## Customizing the System Startup